Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Cabinet approval expected March 2026, with ground-breaking summer.

-Planning Inspectorate Lead Gareth Poole confirmed to Planning Resource’s Jo Ellis“Fast-track DCO application targets autumn.”
+Planning Inspectorate Lead Gareth Poole confirmed to Planning Resource’s Jo Ellis, “Fast-track DCO application targets autumn.”

 Public inquiry if objections persist.